Botanical Name: Vanilla planifolia (Bourbon) or tahensis (Tahitian)

 Family: Orchidaceae (orchid family)

+In the tropical countries where vanilla grows on tree-climbing vines, they call it gold.
 As a spice, it's second only to saffron in expense.

 But they didn’t succeed.
-The vines grew, the orchids bloomed and died, and the beans didn’t come
+The vines grew, the orchids bloomed and died, and the beans didn’t come.

-No one could figure out why until the French botanist Charles Morren, in 1836, studied the mechanisms of the orchid’s pollination.
+No one could figure out why this was until the French botanist Charles Morren, in 1836, studied the mechanisms of the orchid’s pollination.
 As it turned out, the Melipona bee, native to Mexico, was responsible for carrying the pollen from one blossom to another.
 Without that bee there would be no vanilla, and vines outside Mexico would never produce fruit.
 So Morren pollinated the orchids by hand with a method still used today, bringing vanilla production to tropical regions all over the world.
 Bourbon vanilla takes its name from the Island of Bourbon (Reunion), which remains one of the prime exporters of the spice.
 Today, major producers include Indonesia, South Pacific islands (including Tonga and Tahiti), India, Uganda and, of course, Mexico.